EvgeniiZorin/Handbook_Databases/SQL.md

 | `=`, `<`, `<=`, `>`, `>=` | |
 | `=` | equals |
 | `<>` | not equal |

+> Note: NULL value indicates an unavailable or unassigned value.
+The value NULL does not equal zero (0), nor does it equal a space (‘ ‘).
+Because the NULL value cannot be equal or unequal to any value, you cannot perform any comparison on this value by using operators such as ‘=’ or ‘<>’.
+>
+> Therefore, use `Column IS NULL` or NOT NULL

 ## Arithmetic operations